batfish/batfish/README.md

 ## What devices does Batfish support?

-Batfish supports configurations for a large and growing set of network devices, including:
+Batfish supports configurations for a large and growing set of (physical and virtual) devices, including:
   - Arista
+  - AWS VPCs
   - Cisco (Nexus, IOS, IOS-XR, ASA)
   - Dell Force10
   - Foundry